-Home This screen (shown above) is the initial view, and shows either the Top items, the Best Sellers, or the Featured items.
-In addition it shows a slideshow of recent content.
+Home This screen (shown above) is the initial view, and shows a range of DLC current available.

 Locos This shows the set of available locomotives.
-At the top of the tab are selectors to filter the products shown by Country of origin or Type (Steam, Electric, etc.).
+At the top of the tab are selectors to filter the products shown by Country of origin or Type

+(Steam, Electric, etc.).

 Routes This shows the set of available routes.